Home » Facility Expansion IT Review

 Backup, recovery, and documentation assumptions

-Nothing may fail on day one.
+Nothing may fail on day one, but issues often appear under real production load.

-The risk shows up later—when systems don’t behave as expected under pressure.
+The risk shows up later, when systems don’t behave as expected under pressure.

 “Most expansion-related IT issues aren’t caused by bad decisions — they’re caused by decisions no one realized they were making.”